 vrapi_SetClockLevels( ovrMobile * ovr, const int32_t cpuLevel, const int32_t gpuLevel );

-Oculus Go introduces Dynamic Clock Throttling which scales the performance of the CPU and GPU up as necessary to maintain performance.
-As they use similar components, clock frequencies will be similar to the Samsung Galaxy S7.
+Dynamic clock throttling scales the performance of the CPU and GPU up as necessary to maintain performance.

-Oculus Go apps still set levels using the Fixed Clock Level API as described above, but these levels are now treated as a baseline and the system can choose to dynamically increase the CPU and GPU clock up based on the app and system performance.
-The Dynamic Clock will never downclock your app’s performance.
+Apps still set levels using the fixed clock level API as described above, but these levels are now treated as a baseline and the system can choose to dynamically increase the CPU and GPU clock up based on the app and system performance.
+Dynamic clock throttling will never downclock your app’s performance.

-When testing and debugging your app, you should disable Dynamic Throttling so that it does not interfere with performance timing.
-You can do this via adb:
+When testing and debugging your app, you should disable dynamic clock throttling so that it does not interfere with performance timing.
+You can do this via ADB:

 adb shell setprop debug.oculus.adaclocks.force 0

-The system will remain off until you restart the device, or turn Dynamic Throttling back on by setting the above property to 1.
+The system will remain off until you restart the device, or turn dynamic clock throttling back on by setting the above property to 1.

-There are no magic settings in the SDK to fix power consumption - this is critical.
+There are no magic setting in the SDK to fix power consumption.
+This is critical.

 The length of time your application will be able to run before running into the thermal limit depends on two factors: how much work your app is doing, and what the clock rates are.
 Changing the clock rates all the way down only yields about a 25% reduction in power consumption for the same amount of work, so most power saving has to come from doing less work in your app.